microbiome/course_2022_FindingPheno/08-supML.md

 ## Regression with random forests

 Random forests are a common and flexible ensemble learning method, which are a good starting point when choosing a machine learning model.
-We are using the ranger implementation of random forests, which runs quite fast compared to its alternatives in R. A wrapper train function from caret is used to conduct a 5-fold cross-validation, repeated 5 times with random partitions inside the training data.
-Because of the randomness, seed needs to be set.
-Note that the seed does not remain set if you re-run a random function without it!
-Specific to random forests, we are also using an option to use permutation importance.
+We are using the [ranger](https://github.com/imbs-hl/ranger) implementation of random forests, which runs quite fast compared to its alternatives in R. A wrapper train function from caret is used to conduct a 5-fold cross-validation, repeated 5 times with random partitions inside the training data (for further reading, [see documentation](https://topepo.github.io/caret/model-training-and-tuning.html)).
+Because of the randomness, seed needs to be set again. **Note that the seed does *not* remain set if you re-run a function with a random component without calling set.seed() first!** Specific to random forests, we are also using an option to use permutation importance.

-The train function is quite complex, and performs hyperparameter tuning while training the model with cross-validation.
+The train function is [quite complex](https://www.rdocumentation.org/packages/caret/versions/4.47/topics/train), and performs hyperparameter tuning while training the model with cross-validation.
 The final model included in the object is then trained on all input data and optimized hyperparameters.